ElcoLuijendijk/GroMPy-couple/readme.md

 ./run-escript grompy_directory/grompy.py model_input/model_parameters.py
 ```

 * `grompy_directory` is the directory where you have saved Grompy.
-Grompy will now simulate groundwater flow and coastal groundwater discharge using input parameters stored in the file `model_parameters_median_case.py` in the model_input directory.
+Grompy will now simulate groundwater flow and coastal groundwater discharge using input parameters stored in the file `model_parameters.py` in the model_input directory.
 * Alternatively you can also run Grompy directly from the same directory where Grompy is located by typing `python grompy.py model_input/model_parameters.py`.
 However for this to work you first need to add a number of variables to your .bashrc or profile file.
-Go to the escript/bin directory and type `./run-escript -v` to get a list of the PATH, LD_LIBRARY_PATH, PYTHONPATH and ESCRIPT_NUM_THREADS, and copy-paste them to you barshrc file.
-Then restart your terminal and you should now be able to run Grompy directly without using `run-escript`.
+Go to the escript/bin directory and type `./run-escript -v` to get a list of the items that you have to add (PATH, LD_LIBRARY_PATH, PYTHONPATH and ESCRIPT_NUM_THREADS), and copy-paste them to you barshrc file.
+After restarting your terminal and you should now be able to run Grompy directly without using `run-escript`.

 ## Model input